fravoll/solidity-patterns/README.md

 This repository contains a collection of design and programming patterns for the smart contract programming language Solidity.
 Each pattern consists of a code sample and a detailed explanation, including background, implications and additional information about the patterns.

+Have a look at the documentation site: https://fravoll.github.io/solidity-patterns/

 ## Contents

 * **Behavioral Patterns**